 Parents/guardians of students may file written reports of suspected bullying and/or teen dating violence.
-School employees who witness acts of bullying and/or teen dating violence or receive verbal reports of bullying and/or teen dating violence from students or parents must orally notify the Safe School Climate Specialist or another school administrator if such person is unavailable, not later than one school day after such school employee witnesses bullying behavior and file a written report not later than two school days after making such an oral report.
+School employees who witness acts of bullying and/or teen dating violence or receive verbal reports of bullying and/or teen dating violence from students or parents must orally notify the School Climate Specialist, Equity Coordinator or another school administrator not later than one school day after such school employee witnesses bullying behavior and file a written report not later than two school days after making such an oral report.

 Written reports.
 Forms for filing a written report of an alleged act of bullying and/or teen dating violence shall be made available to students, parents and staff at each school and on school websites.
-All written reports of bullying and/or teen dating violence shall be sent or forwarded to the Safe School Climate Specialist.
-Report form found at:
+All written reports of bullying and/or teen dating violence shall be sent or forwarded to the School Climate Specialist.
+Access the report form.

-https://docs.google.com/document/d/1VnYdyadaAchMWJJ8vpcMpLxmydBGOo0tEVb5UaqhqLY/edit Anonymous reports.
+Anonymous reports.
 Each school shall establish a process for students to anonymously report acts of bullying and/or teen dating violence.
 Anonymous complaints shall be reviewed and reasonable action will be taken to address the situation.
 No disciplinary action shall be taken against a student solely on the basis of an anonymous report.